-Asclepias subverticillata (Gray) Vail
+Asclepias subverticillata (A. Gray) Vail

-Horsetail milkweed, Poison Milkweed
+Horsetail Milkweed, Poison Milkweed

 USDA Symbol: ASSU2